-The big question ahead of any vacation is often along the lines of which are the best areas to stay in to make the most of your vacation?
-Travelers with Jamaica in mind will find this question a little harder to answer, because island hotspots like Montego Bay, Ocho Rios and Negril are spread out across Jamaica, and visitors might not always have time to visit them all.
+Where in Jamaica should I stay?
+Ahead of any vacation, travelers with Jamaica in mind will find this question a little harder to answer, because island hotspots like Montego Bay, Ocho Rios and Negril are spread out and visitors might not always have time to visit them all.

 When going to either of these areas, it’s recommended to get a flight to Sangster International Airport (MBJ) in Montego Bay.
 From Montego Bay, Ocho Rios is 90 miles away in one direction, and Negril is just about the same distance away, in the opposite direction.

 It doesn’t stop there!
-Aside from these three areas, there are five lesser known places that could potentially hold exciting adventures for your Jamaican vacation, but first let’s talk about the reasons Montego Bay, Negril, and Ocho Rios have remained at the top of the list of places to stay for visitors to Jamaica for so many years!
+Aside from these three areas, there are five lesser known areas that could potentially hold exciting adventures for your Jamaican vacation, but first let’s talk about the reasons Montego Bay, Negril, and Ocho Rios have remained at the top of the best areas to stay in Jamaica for so many years!

 Negril in a nutshell: Duane Stephenson’s ‘Cottage In Negril’ lyrics tell a story of love and simplicity, which emphasize the charming and romantic atmosphere of Negril.
 The beauty of this area is inspiring to most who travel there, and visitors often gravitate to beaches in Negril, which are fun in the day, offering even more amazing views at sunset.
 Negril is perfect for first time visitors to Jamaica.